Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/01-architecture/README.md

 - List S3 buckets in the account
 - Upload an object to the lab S3 bucket

-This represented an over-permissioned identity because the user only needed read access to one assigned bucket.
+This represented an over-permissioned identity because the intended role only required read access to one assigned S3 bucket.

+---

 ## After Remediation

-After remediation, the broad managed policy was replaced with a custom least-privilege policy.
+After remediation, the broad managed policy was removed and replaced with a custom least-privilege policy.

 The remediated policy allowed only: